 This statement is acceptable.
 The GNSO Council would like to see a downward trend in ICANN's operating costs without there being any undue impacts on policy development activities, which are and must remain a core ICANN activity.

-Mission

-The GNSO Council offers no comments on this section.

 Strategic Objectives

-1. SECURITY: Strengthen the security of the Domain Name System and the DNS Root Server System.

-The GNSO Council supports this objective.

-1.1 Strengthen DNS coordination in partnership with DNS stakeholders to improve the shared responsibility for upholding the security and stability of the DNS.

-The GNSO Council supports the Targeted Outcomes and Risks.

-Strengthen DNS root server operations governance in coordination with the DNS root server operators.

-The GNSO Council supports the Targeted Outcomes and Risks.

-1.3 Understand and mitigate security threats to the DNS through greater engagement with DNS hardware, software, and service vendors.

-The GNSO Council supports the Targeted Outcomes and Risks.

-1.4 Increase the robustness of the DNS root zone key signing and distribution services and processes to meet growing security needs.

-We offer no comments on this bullet, as it falls outside of our expertise.

 2. ICANN’s GOVERNANCE: Improve the effectiveness of ICANN’s multistakeholder model of governance.

-The GNSO Council supports this objective
+The GNSO Council supports this objective and have taken our own steps in 2018 and early 2019 to develop “PDP 3.0 Recommendations” for improved efficiency and effectiveness of the Council in managing the GNSO Policy Development Processes.

 2.1.
 Address the increasing needs of inclusivity, accountability and transparency, while at the same time ensuring that work gets done and policies are developed in an effective and timely manner

 The GNSO Council agrees with the Targeted Outcomes and Risks.
-Indeed, we think they are accurate.

 2.2 Strengthen ICANN’s multistakeholder decision-making process.

-The GNSO Council asks for clarification as to how ICANN proposes to ensure that Supporting Organizations and Advisory Committees “make timely and effective decisions that are in the global public interest.”
-While this goal is admirable, we think it would be more realistic and accurate to replace “are in the global public interest” with “support the reliability, stability, and security of the Domain Name System”.
+The GNSO Council recommends adding clarifying language that Supporting Organizations and Advisory Committees “make timely and effective decisions that are in the global public interest AND consistent with ICANN’s mission and bylaws.”

 2.3 Strengthen the inclusivity and openness of ICANN’s multistakeholder model by improving and sustaining diverse representation and active, effective participation.